JFK Johnson’s Inpatient Rehabilitation Facilities

 Most people are admitted to JFK Johnson inpatient care from an acute-care hospital.
 If you wish to be considered for admission, notify the discharge planner from the acute-care hospital, who will contact us.

 JRI offers 94 inpatient beds in a separately licensed hospital that is attached to the Anthony M. Yelencsics Community Hospital.
 Together, they comprise JFK Medical Center, a private, not-for-profit community hospital.

 The JFK Johnson Difference

 Our Rehabilitation Hospital features state-of-the-art medical equipment and experienced 24/7 rehabilitation trained physician and nursing staff.
-Our staff of clinical professionals works together, led by doctors, our nurses, therapists and other clinicians continually collaborate to ensure each patient receives the optimal inpatient care and treatment to ensure successful rehabilitation – and his or her family members remain informed and involved in their progress to achieve personal goals.
+Our staff of clinical professionals work together, led by doctors, nurses, therapists and other clinicians to collaborate and ensure that each patient receives optimal inpatient care and treatment to ensure successful rehabilitation – and his or her family members remain informed and involved in their progress to achieve personal goals.

 JRI Aftercare Program